Alessine/TidyTuesday-Visualizations/README.md

 ## April 2021

 ### Week 17 - Netflix movies and TV shows
 Violin plots are useful to visualize the distributions of categorical variables.
 So I selected the ten countries with the highest number of TV Shows and Movies on Netflix and created a split violin plot for each of them.
-The distributions show how the origin of movies and shows changes over the years, from mostly American productions in the 70s and 80s to a more diversified portfolio.
+The distributions show how the origin of movies and shows changes over the years, from mostly American productions to a more diversified portfolio.

 The data comes from [Kaggle](https://www.kaggle.com/shivamb/netflix-shows?select=netflix_titles.csv) with credit to Shivam Bansal.